Biography

 • OOSTERNIJKERK, Friesland, Netherlands, Oplibje, 2016, brick, tree, wood, 250cm x 300 cm dia. (donated by artist)

-• STORM KING ARTS CENTER, Mountainville, NY, USA; one month (July) R&D residency to formulate concept design for selected site (work in progress).
+• STORM KING ARTS CENTER, Mountainville, NY, USA; one month (July) R&D residency to formulate concept design for selected site.

 • VAN DUSEN GARDENS, Vancouver, Canada, nac̓θətəɬp Transformation Plant, living sculpture, tree (western red cedar), stone, wood, fungi and insects.
 200cm x 500cm x 500cm